signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 include trace context in your application's logs.

-To inject trace context fields in logs, enable log correlation by setting the environment variable `SIGNALFX_LOGS_INJECTION=true` before running your instrumented application.
+To inject trace context fields in logs, enable log correlation by setting the `SIGNALFX_LOGS_INJECTION` environment variable to `true` before running your instrumented application.

 If your logger uses JSON as the logging format, the SignalFx Instrumentation for .NET automatically adds